icanbwell/fhir-server/everything.md

 The FHIR server supports the $everything endpoint of the FHIR specification (https://www.hl7.org/fhir/resource-operation-graph.html).
 This operation is used to retrieve all resources related to the provided resource.
 The $everything operation internally uses graphs to fetch or delete all the resources.
 Here are the graphs that $everything uses underneath: https://github.com/icanbwell/fhir-server/tree/main/src/graphs

+Note - If loading the result of each resource for $everything to node.js takes more than the specified time in MONGO_TIMEOUT (default 2 mins), a error is returned.

 It is mandatory to provide `id` either in search query parameter or in path parameter.
 For example: